sanity-io/sanity/packages/@sanity/cli/templates/shopify/README.md

 npm run upgrade
 ```

-If you have the [Sanity CLI][sanity-cli] installed, you can also run thes with `sanity start|deploy|upgrade`.
+If you have the [Sanity CLI][sanity-cli] installed, you can also run these with `sanity start|deploy|upgrade`.
 It comes with additional useful functionality.

 ## License